winston-lab/warner_chip_seq/README.md

 # run the python script
 python scripts/chip_spikein_norm.py

 # deactivate the environment
 deactivate
 ```

+(More on virtual environments on O2 [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662166/Personal+Python+Packages).)

 The output of all of this is a file called 'normalization_table.csv' in `logs/` that consists of two columns:
 - column 1 is the library name
 - column 2 is the scaling factor that will be used for normalization

 ```bash
 # take a peek at the file
 vim logs/normalization_table.csv
 ```

+This step also generates a plot of the proportion of each library that aligned to either the *S. pombe* or *S. cerevisiae* genome.
+It's called 'read_proportions.png' and can also be found in `logs/`.

 **7. Generate coverage tracks for each library scaled by spike-in normalization.**